 Bloggers and Online Media

-ARC’s (also referred to as book galleys) are early copies of a book, often they aren’t fully edited and the covers may or may not be done yet.
+ARC’s (also referred to as book galleys) are early copies of a book, and often aren’t fully edited and the covers may or may not be done yet.
 Most of the time, if I’m pitching a book for pre-publication and I don’t have a cover, it’s fine.
 But I’ll be sure and go back and fill in the pitch with the final cover – not in an attachment – but a link to it from the author’s media room on their website.

 If you’re pitching really early for, let’s say a December/holiday issue and your book isn’t done consider making your cover a priority in this case.
 Why?
 Because while a cover needs to always be good, often holiday issues are especially “pretty” and your book cover should tie into the holiday it’s geared to.